 - Total SSI ratio—the ratio of days for patients entitled to Medicare Part A attributable to SSI recipients

-For all other hospitals, the methodology for calculating FY 2020 SSI ratios uses total Medicare days, consistent with our existing regulations.”
+Subsequent to the decision in Empire Health Foundation v.
+Azar, the methodology for calculating FY 2021 SSI ratios uses total Medicare days, consistent with CMS’ prior regulation.

 Considerations for Hospitals